 Mat 20:19 "and deliver Him to the Gentiles to mock and to scourge and to crucify.
 And the third day He will rise again."

-The Law and Prophets were fulfilled by Jesus' dead and resurrection except for the seventh month feast.
+The Law and Prophets were fulfilled by Jesus' dead and resurrection, including the Seventh month Feast.

 Burdensome Law of Moses